 When working outside in the yard wear work gloves and “garden pants”.

 Working-out?
 Dress for success.
-Pitch the cut-off sweats and homemade tanks, pull on the performance wear.
+Pitch the cut-off sweats and homemade tanks, and pull on the performance wear.

 Home from work?
 Immediately change out of your work clothes into something more relaxed.